 No matter the season, there is always great energy in the air at the Santa Fe Farmers' Market.
 However, summer and early fall promise a very exciting time.
-The Market is a sensory explosion of color, scent, flavor, music, and downright pride in community that you need to experience at least once.
+The Market is a sensory explosion of color, scent, flavor, music, and downright pride in community.
 It's truly an adventure with a cross section of locals and visitors happily strolling, sipping coffee, chatting with regional farmers and producers, while filling baskets with fresh breads, seasonal herbs, free-range eggs, aromatic fresh and dried chiles, honey and jams, sustainably made body products, homemade tamales, grass-fed meats, nutritious vegetables of all kinds, and more.

 The Evolution of the Santa Fe Farmers’ Market